 In 2014, Michelle Jenneke released the Stretch with Michelle Jenneke mobile app.

 It became popular among athletes and contained safe stretching techniques.
-She herself took part in an advertising campaign, actively communicating with users and helping them use the application with maximum benefit.
+She herself took part in an advertising campaign.
+Shelly is actively communicating with users and helping them use the application with maximum benefit.

 In the media, Michelle began to increasingly appear as an expert in sports.